leonardovaleriano/EnsembleLearningExercises/README.md

-# EnsembleLearningExercises
+# Ensemble Learning Exercises
-Exercises done during the discipline of Ensemble Learning (PhD graduation)
+Exercises done during the discipline of Ensemble Learning (Machine Learnig and Signal Processing PhD)

 # Exercise01
 In this exercise, I implemented and evaluated the Bagging ensemble method.
 Two data sets from UCI were used for evaluation.
 Three kinds of classifiers were used: Decision Trees, k-Nearest Neighbors (kNN), and Multilayer Perceptrons (kNN).
 More details of the experiments are described in the report.